 1. How often do you trek yourself?
 Do you like to do long-distance trekking and are you comfortable with camping and sleeping in a tent?

 2. What kind of trekking have you done recently with your child and how did they like the backpack?
 For 4 years plus: have you gone trekking recently, what were the difficulties, and how many hours were you able to go without stopping?

 As parents know (or soon discover) children have very unique personalities.
 My daughter was generally a tranquil child and walked at 14-months.
 Within reason, she didn’t mind hiking for several hours while in the backpack, though we needed to stop frequently (every hour or so) and that added to the overall length of the day.

 My little boy walked before he was 1 and is an active and determined child.
-We took him to Machu Picchu when he was 20 months old and had 2 different styles of backpacks and a harness.
+We took him to Machu Picchu and trekking in Peru when he was 20 months old and had 2 different styles of backpacks and a harness.
 We left the ruins after several hours: his screaming was in no way enjoyable for us or for the other visitors!

 So – before you decide to tackle a long trek ask:

 Is your child going to be OK with 6-8 hours a day in the backpack?
 Have you taken them on hikes of that length in recent times?